nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 rules and logic applied to the token transfer operation.
 Mint and burn can be considered special cases of the transfer.

-If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_UNDEFINED"`.
+If one of the specified `token_id`s is not defined within the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_UNDEFINED"`.

 If one of the token owners do not have sufficient balance to transfer tokens from